ryhanlon/Capstone_PDXCodeGuild/readme.md

 Storia is a web app for children to learn to read with interactive storybooks.
 It turns plain stories into interactive stories with an analyses of the child's progress.

 It is divided into two main parts:

-    1. user interactivity with the storybook page (click and hear words, unscramble words and sentences, play video, record audio)
+   1. user interactivity with the storybook page (video opening, play video, record audio, click and hear words, unscramble words and sentences, chapter navigation, earning merits)
    2. collects user interface data, stores the data, visualizes and analyzes the data and shares the data.

 link to project:
 <a href="docs/my_proposal.md">Rebecca's Proposal</a>